The Best Ayurvedic Hospital For Stroke Treatment

 - Managing abnormal sensations

-Some of the ayurvedic treatments provided include:
+Some of the ayurveda treatments for stroke include:

 - Special regimen including snehana ( medicated oil application)